 If you would like to obtain further copies of the marriage certificate you will need to write to the mairie where the marriage took place (state the date and place of your marriage, plus your full names, including maiden name).

-All documentation must be original.
-Any documentation that is not in French must be accompanied by official translations translated by a Traducteur Assermenté.
+As with any legal procedure in France, there is a substantial amount of documentation required.
+All documents must be the original, and any documentation that is not in French must be accompanied by official translations translated by a Traducteur Assermenté.
 The following documents are usually required:

 - Valid passport or Carte de Séjour